-Dr. Peter Lee, global medical director for GE advises organizations to follow government directives from all levels and understand there will be differences.
+Dr. Peter Lee, who was global medical director for GE at the time of the webinar advised organizations to follow government directives from all levels and understand there will be differences.
 He shared an example as it relates to temperature screenings.
 In China, the definition of fever is 99.1 degrees, but in the U.S., the CDC has a definition of fever as 100.4, with a surveillance definition of 100.
 Even within the U.S., different locations use different parameters.
 In Ohio, the governor recently used 100.4, but in Dallas, the mayor used 99.6.

 Dr. Lee explained that it’s important for an organization to decide what its definition of fever is but to allow for some flexibility to follow local regulatory guidance.
 He also reminded attendees that it’s important to be precise when setting and communicating rules.
 For temperature screenings, determine whether the rule is “equal to or greater than” or just “greater than” to reduce confusion about whether or not an employee can work if he or she has the exact temperature.